top of page

 William Blake and R. A. Lafferty

-I rarely make personal posts on this blog, though I suppose everything I write here reveals something about me.
-Still, I think it’s worth setting out something with maximum clarity.
+There are few direct personal statements on this blog, although everything here probably reveals something about me.
+About Lafferty’s Holocaust denial, I want to be on record with maximum clarity.
 I read Lafferty with a kind of double vision, and I believe two things about him are equally true:

 1. R.A.
 Lafferty was a literary genius of unparalleled imagination and insight.